Looking to spend a weekend in Penticton? We’ve got the perfect 3 day Penticton itinerary for you!

 Please note that while it is possible to do many of the following activities all year round, this 3 day Penticton itinerary is best suited for visitors arriving in the warmer months (June, July, August and September).

-Not a first time visitor to Penticton?
-You may still find it helpful to plan how to spend 3 days in Penticton.
+Not a first-time visitor to Penticton?
+You may still find this guide helpful to plan how to spend 3 days in Penticton.

 Day 1 – Afternoon

-Munson Mountain is an extinct volcano offering panoramic views across the city and both lakes, as well as the rugged mountains beyond.
-It’s also home to the iconic Penticton sign, which can be spotted from miles around.
+The easily accessible Munson Mountain Viewpoint offers panoramic views across the city and both lakes, as well as the rugged mountains beyond.
+This extinct volcano is also home to the iconic Penticton sign, which can be spotted from miles around.

 Visiting Munson Mountain provides an excellent overview and orientation for the rest of your weekend in Penticton.
 Best of all, it’s very approachable too.
 The first views are seen within three minutes after leaving the parking lot, accessed via a completely flat, paved pathway.